Hungary Visa and Passport Requirements

 Schengen visa: €60/£44.
 Children below the age of 12 years and beneficiaries of bilateral visa agreements pay €35/£26.
 Visas are free of charge for children under six years of age.

 Airport transport visas are required for certain nationalities to pass through the international transit area of Budapest Ferenc Liszt International Airport even without entering Hungarian national territory.

 Visa applications should be made to the consular department of the nearest Hungarian embassy.
-A list of embassies is available on Ministry for Foreign Affairs website (www.mfa.gov.hu).
+A list of embassies is available on the Hungarian government's Consular Services website (http://konzuliszolgalat.kormany.hu/en).
 Those wishing to apply for a visa to visit Hungary are required to make an appointment in advance.
-In the UK, nationals requiring visas can also apply via the Hungary Visa Application Centre (http://hu.vfsglobal.co.uk); an additional service charge of £24 applies.
+In the UK, nationals requiring visas can apply via the Hungary Visa Application Centre (www.vfsglobal.com/hungary/uk); an additional service charge of £24 applies.
 All visa applicants aged 12 and over must submit biometric data at their visa appointment.

 Applications should be made to the Office of Immigration and Nationality (www.bmbah.hu).

-Visa processing usually takes five to 15 days, but can take up to 60 days in some cases.
+Visa processing usually takes at least 15 working days, but can take longer in some cases.

 For Schengen visas, a document is required stating that you are covered by medical insurance for the Schengen zone, in addition to a confirmed hotel reservation or invitation letter from your host.
 For business visitors, an official letter from your employer stating the purpose of your visit is required.

 Schengen visa holders can only extend their visas in exceptional circumstances, such as force majeure or for humanitarian reasons.

 Children under 18 must provide a birth certificate if applying for a Schengen visa.